joursler-Sunset/idunno.Authentication/README.md

 has handled the authentication request.

 Of course you'd never implement such a simple validator would you?
 No?
 Good.
 Have a cookie.

+## How do I use this in production?

+Seriously?
+I'd never recommend you use basic authentication in production, but if you must here are some ideas on how to harden it.

+1. In your `OnValidateCredentials` implementation keep a count of failed login attempts, and the IP addresses they come from.
+2. Lock out accounts after X failed login attempts, where X is a count you feel is reasonable for your situation.
+3. Implement the lock out so it unlocks after Y minutes.
+In case of repeated attacks increase Y.
+4. Be careful when locking out your administration accounts.
+Have at least one admin account that is not exposed via basic auth, so an attacker cannot lock you out of your site just by sending an incorrect password.
+5. Throttle attempts from an IP address, especially one which sends lots of incorrect passwords.
+Considering dropping/banning attempts from an IP address that appears to be under the control of an attacker.
+Only you can decide what this means, what consitutes legimate traffic varies from application to application.
+6. Always use HTTPS.
+Redirect all HTTP traffic to HTTPS using `[RequireHttps]`.
+You can apply this to all of your site via a filter;

+    ```c#
+    services.Configure<MvcOptions>(options =>
+    {
+        options.Filters.Add(new RequireHttpsAttribute());
+    }
+    ```
+7. Consider implementing HSTS.
+8. Reconsider your life choices, and look at using OAuth2 or OpenIDConnect instead.

 ### Notes